2020–21 Premier League of Bosnia and Herzegovina

-The 2020–21 Premier League of Bosnia and Herzegovina, known as Liga 12 and also known as m:tel Premier League for sponsorship reasons, was the 21st season of the Premier League of Bosnia and Herzegovina, the highest football league of Bosnia and Herzegovina.
+The 2020–21 Premier League of Bosnia and Herzegovina (known as m:tel Premier League for sponsorship reasons) was the 21st season of the Premier League of Bosnia and Herzegovina, the highest football league of Bosnia and Herzegovina.
 The season began on 1 August 2020 and ended on 30 May 2021, with a winter break between mid-December 2020 and late February 2021.

 There was no attendance from fans in the stadiums besides each team's staff and personnel due to the COVID-19 pandemic in Bosnia and Herzegovina.

 Teams

 A total of 12 teams contested in the league, including 10 sides from the 2019–20 season and two promoted from each of the second-level leagues, Krupa and Olimpik, replacing relegated sides, Čelik and Zvijezda 09.